 Differential Diagnosis

-- Pelvic inflammatory disorder - lower abdominal/ pelvic pain, fever, cervical discharge, with cervical motion tenderness.
+- Pelvic inflammatory disorder: Lower abdominal or pelvic pain, fever, cervical discharge, and cervical motion tenderness

-- Prostatitis - consider in men.
-May present with pain during ejaculation and tender prostate on digital rectal examination.
+- Prostatitis: May present with pain during ejaculation and tender prostate on digital rectal examination

 Prognosis